hadiroudsari/machine-learning-review-/README.md

-  `Learning optimization problem The idea is to learn a function that minimizes an error or one that maximizes reward over    penalty.`
+  `Learning: optimization problem The idea is to learn a function that minimizes an error or one that maximizes reward over    penalty.`
+   Given a selected model, during the learning phase, several model ***hyper-parameters*** need to be optimized.

+***Hyper-parameter** is a parameter whose value must be set before the learning process begins.
+For example, the maximum depth of a decision tree, the number of hidden layers in a neural network, the type of kernel function in SVM, the type of similarity function in clustering, etc.